|Campus setting||Information not available|

 East Georgia State College seeks to be a state of Georgia leader in providing access to higher education as the state seeks to dramatically increase its rate of college completion.
 Located in a primarily rural area in the interior of the Augusta-Savannah-Macon triangle, EGSC is strategically positioned to provide an affordable, high quality academic experience to a large number of Georgians, and has a track record of success.
 EGSC is committed to producing workforce ready graduates with skills to meet needs of employers in the region in an increasingly diverse, high-technology, global working environment; preparing those graduates for a lifetime of learning; and instilling in those graduates the importance of lifelong community service.
 In carrying out this vision, EGSC is committed to education with a personal touch designed to improve the critical thinking skills of its students and the lives of the people in the communities it serves.

-Courses available 10Applied and Pure Sciences 2 Business and Management 1 Creative Arts & Design 1 Health and Medicine 1 Humanities & Social Sciences 3 Law 1 Mass Communication & Media 1
+Courses available 10Applied, Pure Sciences 2 Business, Management 1 Creative Arts & Design 1 Health and Medicine 1 Humanities & Social Sciences 3 Law 1 Mass Communication & Media 1

 Be the first one!